gjurgensen/gjurgensen.github.io/_posts/2022-2-18-Monad-is-a-monad.md

 [^fmap-id]: The equivalent statement `fmap id` = `id` is simpler.
 However, it may be confusing in that the first instance of `id` takes the type `a -> a`, while the second takes the type `f a -> f a`, where `f` is the functor in question.

+In English, the first law says that mapping the identity function over an object should leave it unchanged.
+The second law says that sequential map operation may be combined in to a single map.

+If these laws seem confusing, try to consider concrete examples.
+Let's say we are mapping `(+ 1)` over a list, and then we map `(* 2)` over that.
+Intuitively, wouldn't this be equivalent to a single mapping of `\x -> (x + 1) * 2`, as enforced by the second law?

-These formal laws enforce the informal intuition that a functoral map should preserve the underlying "structure".
+Together, these formal laws enforce the informal intuition that a functoral map should preserve the underlying "structure" of the functoral object.

 Before moving on, I'd suggest spending some time with the idea of functors.
 Make sure that you are comfortable with them.
 All of the type families I mentioned earlier are functors; try to imagine how their respective `fmap` definitions would behave and why they would be useful.